 The vast population of over 1 billion people in China paves the way for fantastic consumerism which we Westerners should become involved with.
 All company’s need is to be recognized to succeed, and the best way to do this is through Search Engine Optimisation.
 However, when looking to heighten your company’s SEO in China, there are a few things you need to be weary of.

-Although Google is a large percentage of the world’s favoured search engine, this is not the case in China.
+Although Google is a large percentage of the world’s favored search engine, this is not the case in China.
 Quite separately, only about 16% of Chinese internet users search the web via Google.
 Instead, the Chinese prefer to use the search engine Baidu.

 *Baidu held around 78.3% of the 500 million users in China during the first quarter of last year (2012).
-This works out to around 391,500,000- now that is a huge number of potential customers and it would be almost foolish not to get involved.
+This works out to around 391,500,000- now that is a huge number of potential customers, and it would be almost foolish not to get involved.